New England Cosmetic Surgery & Laser Center

 Skin Cancer

-Skin cancer is the most common form of cancer in the United States.
 The two most common types are basal cell cancer and squamous cell cancer.

 They usually form on the head, face, neck, hands and arms.
 Another type of skin cancer, melanoma, is more dangerous but less common.
 Anyone can get skin cancer, but it is more common in people who: